-The inorganic chemicals (IOCs) group compliance showed a slight improvement in 2009.
+The inorganic chemicals (IOCs) group compliance also remained consistent with 2009 compliance rates.
 The primary concern in this group is again attributed to the arsenic standard.
-The standard was lowered from 50 parts per billion down to 10 parts per billion in 2006.
 Systems that violate the standard continue to work toward returning to compliance either through changes in treatment or development of a new source of supply.

-The tables indicate that radionuclide violations were similar with only 2% of the community water systems having violations during 2009.
+The tables indicate that radionuclide violations were slightly higher with 3% of the community water systems having violations during 2010.
 The majority of the systems in violation are at or near the drinking water standard for combined radium.
 The department will continue to take appropriate enforcement actions to address the violations of the radionuclide standards to ensure compliance with EPA's standards.
 Most systems are pursing an alternative source or exploring treatment alternatives.

 New requirements associated with the Stage 2 Disinfection By-product rule became effective in 2009.
-The number of systems required to monitor and report for the new rule rose from

-205 systems in 2008 to 409 systems in 2009.
-This large increase in systems also resulted in a higher number of violations.
+The number of systems required to monitor and report for the new rule rose from 205 systems in 2008 to 409 systems in 2009.
+This large increase in systems continues to result in higher violation numbers.
 This is typically the result when new rule requirements become effective.
 The monitoring and reporting violations are expected to improve as systems get up to speed with the new rule requirements.
 Small systems with part-time operators generally have the most difficulty when new monitoring and reporting requirements are added to their workload.
-Even though the number of systems required to comply nearly doubled, over 92% of the systems achieved compliance with the new rule requirements.
+The compliance rate dropped again in 2010 and we continue to work with these systems to achieve compliance with the new rule requirements.